neuralyzer/kerasvis/README.md

     history = model.fit(X, y, nb_epoch=10, batch_size=64, verbose=0,
                         validation_split=0.2, show_accuracy=True, callbacks=[DBLogger(comment="comment")])

+Check the docstring of the DBLogger class for more information.

 Start the keras visualization server with

-    python -m kerasvis.runserver --port=5000 --db_path=/path/to/db
+    python -m kerasvis.runserver

 to have the server listen to port 5000.
 Then point your browser to the server and check how your optimizations are doing.
 You can also specify the database file to readout.
 Both part and db_path are optional arguments.
+For more command line options do

+    python -m kerasvis.runserver --help

 Delete runs from the database
 -----------------------------